ismatfarjana/All-about-kubernetes/README.md

 ## Ans:

-Kubernetes is a tool for running diferent containes togather.
+Kubernete is a tool for running diferent containes togather.

-Kubernetes automaticaly:
+Kubernete automaticaly:

 - creates the containers
 - manages the containers